pyca/cryptography/docs/x509/reference.rst

         :returns: A new
             :class:`~cryptography.x509.CertificateSigningRequestBuilder`.

-    .. method:: sign(private_key, algorithm, backend)
+    .. method:: sign(private_key, algorithm, backend=None)

-        :param backend: Backend that will be used to sign the request.
+        :param backend: An optional backend used to sign the request.
             Must support the
             :class:`~cryptography.hazmat.backends.interfaces.X509Backend`
             interface.